bish0polis/upt/README.md

 The package definition will be written to the standard output.

+You may update an existing package to the latest version:

+    $ upt package -f pypi -b guix -u requests

+You may update an existing package to a specific version:

+    $ upt package -f pypi -b guix -u requests@2.22.0

 ## Under the hood
 There are two kinds of places from where packages may be installed: